 Follow the path as it gradually climbs through the inclosure.
-You’ll eventually reach a gate at the edge of the inclosure.
-Go through the gate and the path soon meets the main track across Fritham Plain – turn left to head back to the car park.
+After 1.8km you’ll eventually reach a gate at the edge of the inclosure.
+Go through the gate and the path soon meets the main track across Fritham Plain – turn left and walk for 1.5km to head back to the car park.

 This walk can be done in combination with the Linwood walk.
 Join its route at Sloden Inclosure or Fritham Plain.